Innovative Capstone Assessment Models Beyond the Thesis in Master’s Psychology Programmes

 Fadiji, A.W., Khumalo, I., & Selvam, S.G.
 (2023).
 The well-being correlates of religious commitment amongst South African and Kenyan students.
 South African Journal of Psychology. https://doi.org/10.1177/00812463231199960

 Religious commitment is a prominent feature in the lives of many students in Africa.
 The present study investigated the well-being correlates (emotional well-being, social contribution, and depression) of religious commitment, and compared them across sex.
 A cross-sectional sample of 471 students from South Africa and Kenya (men = 244; women = 227; with an average age of 22.8 years) completed the Religious Commitment Inventory, Patient Health Questionnaire, Social Well-being Scale, and Mental Health Continuum Short-Form.
 Structural equation modelling in Mplus was used to estimate direct effects of religious commitment on emotional well-being, social contribution and depression, and comparison across sex.
-The results showed significant direct effects, attesting to the association […]
+The results showed significant direct effects, attesting to the association of […]

 The Role of University President in Institutionalisation of Service Learning